 Although most patients completely recover within five to seven days, severe re-expansion pulmonary edema can lead to sequestration of large quantities of fluid in the lung, which may result in shock and possibly death.

-Pathophysiology of Reexpansion pulmonary oedema
+Pathophysiology of Reexpansion Pulmonary Edema

 The pathophysiology of re-expansion pulmonary edema is multifactorial and not yet completely understood.

-The main hypothesis considers it to be a result of acute inflammatory response that causes damage to the alveolar–capillary membrane, and changes in the pulmonary lymphatic vessels and in the surfactant.
+The main hypothesis considers it to be a result of an acute inflammatory response that causes damage to the alveolar–capillary membrane, and changes in the pulmonary lymphatic vessels and in the surfactant.

 Another theory suggests increased permeability of the pulmonary capillaries as a result of inflammation.